 We are delighted to announce that the Beckman Scholars Program has re-opened at Barnard with support from the Arnold O. and Mabel Beckman Foundation.
-Between 2015 and 2020, eight Barnard students in select science majors won Beckman Scholars Awards.
-Two new Beckman Scholars will be selected to begin in summer 2022.
+Between 2015 and 2022, ten Barnard students in select science majors won Beckman Scholars Awards.
+Two new Beckman Scholars will be selected to begin in summer 2023.

 We encourage interested students, especially sophomores, to explore the Beckman Scholars Program.
 Scholars and mentors participate in a 15-month research experience that extends over two summers and the intervening academic year.
 Scholars are provided continuous and generous stipend support during summers, and support for supplies, equipment, and publication costs, and travel to conferences.
 Faculty mentors furnish hands-on guidance throughout.